 This residency requirement has two exceptions.
 It does not apply — and you may still qualify for ex-spouse benefits — if:

 - You became eligible for benefits before Jan.
 1, 1985, or

 - Your claim is based on marriage to someone who died during active U.S. military service or from a service-related injury or illness.

 If you don't meet any of those conditions, in most cases Social Security will stop ex-spouse payments once you've been outside of the United States for six months.
 Payments may resume if you return and when you've been back in the country for a full calendar month.

 For additional information, consult the Social Security publication Your Payments While You Are Outside the United States , or contact the Social Security Administration.
 You also can use Social Security's online screening tool for international payments to determine if you qualify.

 Keep in mind

-Wherever you live, ex-spousal benefits range from 32.9 percent to 50 percent of your former mate's primary insurance amount, meaning the monthly benefit he or she is entitled to at full retirement age (currently 66 and 2 months and gradually rising to 67).
-The percentage depends on your age when you claim them.
+Wherever you live, as a divorced spouse you can receive between 32.5 percent and 50 percent of your former mate's primary insurance amount — the monthly benefit they are entitled to at full retirement age (66 and 4 months for someone born in 1956 and gradually rising to 67 for those born in 1960 and later).
+The percentage depends on your age when you claim ex-spouse benefits.